freeradical13/freeradical13.github.io/index.md

 #### Immune System Notes

 The glycocalyx capsule or slime layer of some prokaryotes (e.g. <i>Streptococcus pneumoniae</i>, <i>Klebsiella pneumoniae</i>) have chemicals that are generally present in the host so they are not recognized as pathogens.

+The the lipid portion of the LPS in the outer phospholipid bilayer membrane of Gram-negative prokaryotes is named [Lipid A][] and this may trigger fever, vasodilation, inflammation, shock and blood clotting when it is released as part of cell death.
+Therefore, killing many Gram-negative prokaryotes at the same time may release too much Lipid A for the body to handle.

 #### Fungi